Studentenfutter/hugo-academic/content/author/admin/_index.md

 I am an ambitious student of political science about to graduate with a Master's degree.
 During my studies, I have acquired a versatile skill set in text mining and data visualization with R. I love to explore and visualize data and try out new things.

 Over the last year I gained extensive knowledge in the ﬁeld of corpus linguistics during my work as a scientiﬁc assistant for Prof. Andreas Blätte.
-I am looking to broaden my knowledge in the ﬁeld of Computational Social Sciences in view of a possible Ph.D.
+I am looking to broaden my knowledge in the field of Computational Social Sciences and Data Science in general.